Frequently Asked Questions

 What extracurricular activities and sports are offered at Trinity?

 high school students have the biannual opportunity to travel to Europe for one week.

 Trinity is a member school with MIAA.
 Membership with MIAA provides our students with the opportunity to play competitive sports with other schools.
-Depending on student interest, students in grades 5-12 have the opportunity to participate in soccer, cross country, track and basketball.
+Depending on student interest, students in grades 5-12 have the opportunity to participate in soccer, cross country, track, and basketball.
 Intramural and club activities have also included golf and volleyball.